lbragstad/notes/code-review-checklist.md

 > use the same code.
 Who else would be interested in sharing that code?
 Is this
 > something that would benefit other OpenStack project?
 What about other
 > open-source project?

+### Exceptions

+* Are exceptions handled properly?

+> If the patch excepts exceptions, are they handed properly?
+If you see
+> something like
+>```
+>try:
+>    # something
+>except Exception:
+>    pass
+>```
+> your Spidey senses should be going off.
+We should make sure we are dealing
+> with exception if we are catching them.
+If there is nothing to deal with,
+> then are we logging anything?
+If there is nothing to log, then is there a
+> comment explaining why?

 ### Migrations